littlemoonstones/pbs-in-lab/README.md

 ```bash
 ql
 ```
-> delete your all jobs
+> list your all job id
 ---

 `qn`